Iron Monger: Cabal operatives

 A group of renegade New York City Police Department officers calling themselves "the Cabal" commissions Stane International to design a suit of combat armor so they can hunt down and kill criminals like the Punisher.
 Various members of the Cabal wear the Savage Steel armor at different times, coming into conflict with Iron Man and Darkhawk.

 Zeke Stane

 Ezekiel "Zeke" Stane, Obadiah's son, gradually adapts his body to be a cyborg who regenerates injuries quickly, no longer needs to breathe, and generates as much energy as the Iron Man armor before constructing his own exoskeleton to help with excess heat and utilize more usable energy.

 Justine Hammer

-Justine Hammer utilized her own Iron Monger armor via a special broach as part of a conspiracy alongside Roxxon and A.I.M. to take over Stark Unlimited which was backed by Belasco.
+Justine Hammer utilized her own Iron Monger armor while working with Roxxon and A.I.M. in a conspiracy to take over Stark Unlimited.

 Powers and abilities

 Obadiah Stane was a genius with an M.B.A.
 He was a master of psychological warfare, a cunning business strategist, and a champion chess player.
 However, he had a classic narcissistic complex; his ego was his greatest vulnerability.
 As Iron Monger, he also used the Circuits Breaker, a flying robotic weapon that fires air-to-surface missiles.
 He also used a device created by Dr. Theron Atlanta for exchanging the consciousness of two human subjects.